Need fresh YouTube video ideas for your channel?

 When you are getting started, your goal is to identify how often you need to be posting new YouTube videos to your channel.
 Keep in mind your busy schedule and your ability to stick to the new timetable.

-The power of habit and your YouTube videos in 2017
+The power of habit and your YouTube videos

 Charles Duhigg wrote an excellent book titled The Power of Habit: Why We Do What We Do in Life and Business in which he identified the importance of getting your tribe into a habit of viewing your content.